 - Card is accepted at Pottery Barn, Pottery Barn Kids, and PBTeen in-store, online, or for catalog orders

 This card does not come with a lot of features to tempt consumers into signing up for the credit card, but if you plan on routinely shopping at The Pottery Barn, the special financing offer could save you quite a bit of money.
 Like most store credit cards, the interest is retroactive, meaning if you don’t pay off your balance in full within the first 12 months; you will be charged interest on the entire total, no matter how much you have already paid off.
 You must also make purchases totaling a minimum of $750 in order to qualify for this special financing.

-Although there is no fee to carry the card (annual fee), the on-going interest is 26.99%, which is very high for any credit card on the market.
-Late payments will be assessed a $35 fee and returned payments will be assessed a $25 fee.
+Although there is no fee to carry the card (annual fee), the on-going interest is 27.99%, which is very high for any credit card on the market.
+Late payments and returned payments will be assessed a $38 fee.

 It’s a little unclear to me whether or not the rewards program is for everyone, or just those that don’t get the special financing.
 The way I understand the terms and conditions is that, you can only receive rewards for transactions of $250 or more, but transactions that are $750 or greater can choose between rewards or the special financing.